Chemical Automatics Design Bureau: RD-0126, RD-0126Э

 In 1995 the research work for development expander kerosene-hydrogen LREs for advanced space boost units and interorbital tows has been initiated.
 It has defined the engine configuration and performances.
 This work was completed by issue of technical proposal.
 On the basis of this work RKK «Energia» has issued specification for RD-0126 engine development that was presented in two variants:

-Engine RD0126 - with a traditional Laval nozzle chamber, and RD0126Э with an expansion-deflection nozzle and ring throat (chief designer V. Grokhov, lead designer – I. Liplyavy).
+Engine RD0126 - with a traditional Laval nozzle chamber, and RD0126Э with an expansion-deflection nozzle and ring throat (chief designer V. Gorokhov, lead designer – I. Liplyavy).

 Engine RD0126Э has the following advantages as compared to traditional LREs:

 equal length, but higher vacuum Isp;

 lighter weight with the same Isp;

 possibility to obtain higher hydrogen temperature in cooling channels, which allows to use it as working medium for TPA turbine rotation;

 possibility of engine ground testing performed under high-altitude conditions without gas-dynamic tube.

 In 1998, test bench chamber with ring throat was tested.
 5 sea level fire tests were performed that confirmed combustion products flow without boundary layer separation within high-altitude nozzle, which makes engine development considerably simpler.
 The calculated performance data complied with the design figures.
 Steady state operation process was stable; hardware is in satisfactory operable condition.